openaire/usage-statistics-guidelines/docs/index.md

 	* as a patch for various versions of [DSpace](https://github.com/openaire/OpenAIRE-Piwik-DSpace)
 	* as an [Eprints](https://github.com/openaire/EPrints-OAPiwik) plugin for version 3
+	* as a python script in the form of a [Generic Matomo Tracker](https://github.com/openaire/Generic-Matomo-Tracker)

 3. Deploy the tracking code in your repository platform.